ImiDushane: Mdushane's death

 After his father's death in February 1828, Mdushane took over the reins of amaNdlambe and sought to amalgamate the Imidushane and amaNdlambe into one unified force; however no sooner had he succeeded his father that he became ill and died.

 Mdushane's brother's Mqhayi and Dyani then took over the affairs of the Imidushane and AmaNdlambe respectively.
 This uncertainty caused another brother, Mhala, who was a junior brother born from one of the Qadi Houses (support houses) of Ndlambe to break away with some followers seeking his own independence.

 Prior to his untimely death, Mdushane would in a twist of fate like his father before him, reject his great wife Nonibe and her infant son, where after he would proclaim his son Qasana as his successor.

 It was customary among the Xhosa that when someone of importance became ill or some misfortune befell them, that a witchdoctor would be called upon to identify the reason for the person's malady.
 It was during one of these so-called "smelling out" rituals that Nonibe was identified as the person causing the great Mdushane's sickness.
 As with such outcomes she was to be killed and her belongings and homestead set alight.

 Nonibe was to be saved from certain death by her step son Siyolo, who had recently emerged from the Xhosa custom of ulwaluko; he defied his father's orders and pleaded that she be met with no harm.
 Nonibe and her child were then banished from the great place.

 In May 1829, this colossal of a man in the prime of his years died at his great place near the Dube stream, a tributary of the Keiskamma River.
-After Mdushane's death the amaNdlambe went into a steady decline and disintegrated into smaller sections.
+After Mdushane's death the Imidushane and amaNdlambe went into a steady decline and disintegrated into smaller sections.

 According to the Missionary Rev. Stephen Kay, Mdushane and Ndlambe were one of the first Xhosa's of royal blood to welcome missionary work amongst their people, that the very place on which the missionary station in Mount Coke was built in 1825 was chosen by Kay and Mdushane, after it was sanctioned by Ndlambe.

 Another Missionary Rev. Samuel Young would later write that he was present at both the funerals of Ndlambe and Mdushane where he performed the prayer at both burials and that to his knowledge, these were the first instances where members of the Xhosa Royal Family were buried in accordance with Christian rites.